Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Experimental details

 The dispersive shift $2\chi$ of the readout cavity frequency between the qubit's ground and excited states is determined using pulsed cavity spectroscopy.
 The pulsed cavity spectroscopy measures the cavity transmission spectrum with and without a $\pi$ pulse.
-The result below shows that $\chi/2\pi$ is 340 kHz.
+The result in Fig. \ref{fig:photon_number} shows that $\chi/2\pi$ is 340 kHz.

 The average intracavity photon number is calibrated with a modified Ramsey measurement, where the free evolution between the two $\pi/2$ pulses is replaced with a square pulse into the readout resonator.
-This measurement can simultaneously give ac Stark shift $(\Delta_{\mathrm{ac}} = 2\chi\bar{n})$ and measurement induced dephasing $(\Gamma_{\phi}=8\chi^2\bar{n}/\kappa)$ of the qubit \cite{Vijay2012}.
-By sweeping the power of the square pulse, we are able to independently measure the two proportionality constants of ac Stark shift and measurement induced dephasing on the power of the square pulsed injected into the cavity.
-The ratio of the two proportionality constants from the equations is $\kappa/(4\chi)$, and the result from the measurement below (FIG.~\ref{fig:photon_number}) gives a ratio of $0.775\cdot \kappa/(4\chi)$, due to fitting errors.
-With the verification, then we extrapolate the ac Stark shift line to calibrate the average photon number for a given input cavity power.
+This measurement can simultaneously give the ac Stark shift $(\Delta_{\mathrm{ac}} = \chi\bar{n})$ and measurement-induced dephasing rate $(\Gamma=4\chi^2\bar{n}/\kappa)$ of the qubit \cite{Vijay2012}.
+By sweeping the power of the square pulse, we are able to independently measure the two proportionality constants of the ac Stark shift and measurement-induced dephasing on the power of the square pulsed injected into the cavity.
+The ratio of the two proportionality constants from the equations is $\kappa/(4\chi)$, and the result from the measurements shown in Fig.~\ref{fig:photon_number} gives a ratio of $0.775 \kappa/(4\chi)$, due to fitting errors.
+With the verification, we extrapolate the ac Stark shift line to calibrate the average photon number for a given input cavity power.